stimulusreflex/stimulus_reflex/docs/lifecycle.md

 ---
-description: AKA callbacks AKA keeping the magic after the honeymoon is over
+description: The life of a stimulus reflex... aka callbacks
 ---

 # Lifecycle

 [![GitHub stars](https://img.shields.io/github/stars/hopsoft/stimulus_reflex?style=social)](https://github.com/hopsoft/stimulus_reflex) [![GitHub forks](https://img.shields.io/github/forks/hopsoft/stimulus_reflex?style=social)](https://github.com/hopsoft/stimulus_reflex) [![Twitter follow](https://img.shields.io/twitter/follow/hopsoft?style=social)](https://twitter.com/hopsoft)

-StimulusReflex gives you the ability to run custom code at four distinct moments __around__ sending an event to the server and updating your DOM.
-Most of the time, these moments are best spent thinking about what really happened to Oceanic Air Flight 815.
-Still, there are occasions where we absolutely need to handle an edge case.
-For those situations, we offer **lifecycle callback methods**:
+StimulusReflex gives you the ability to run custom code at four distinct moments __around__ sending an event to the server and updating the DOM.
+These hooks allow you to improve the user experience and handle edge cases.

 1. **`before`** - prior to sending a request over the web socket
 2. **`success`** - after the server side Reflex succeeds and the DOM has been updated